What is Radiation Oncology?

 Dr. M.S.
 Vishveshwara.

-Dr. M S Vishveshwara, Chief Radiation Oncologist, completed his M.B.B.S., D.M.R.T., M.D.,(KIDWAI)., D.N.B., in the year 1986 and his post graduation in the year 1991.
-He joined Bharath Hospital and Institute of Oncology, Mysuru in the year 1991.
-He has clinical experience of around 29 years.
+Dr. M S Vishveshwara, is a Chief Radiation Oncologist and Medical Superintendent Bharath Hospital & Institute of Oncology, Mysuru.
+He joined in the year 1991.
+He has 29 years clinical experience in the field of Radiation Oncology.